WATCH FOR PROGRESS AT SHELTER SITE

 Some key donations are still expected, he said, but he’s unsure how large they will be.
 The Scriven Foundation, which focuses its philanthropy within Otsego County, has also been approached.

 In the end, the new shelter, planned on Route 28, across the highway from Kevin’s Ford, could cost $3.5 million.
 If the $3 million goal is reached, the SPCA likely would qualify for a bank mortgage that it could pay off over time, Dillingham said.
 “Obviously, I’d rather not get a mortgage,” he said.
 “I’d rather see it free and clear.”
+However, it has been suggested that the rest of the money could be found by looking into different bridging loan rates, which will still result in the property being mortgage-free once the bridge has been paid.

 In announcing the new goal at Saturday’s ceremony to applause from an enthusiastic crowd, Haynes declared, “We’re here to do it once and to do it right.”